bodinsamuel/altheia/Documentation.md

     then: test => test.min(10).max(50),
     otherwise: test => test.email()
 });
-// which can be pseudcoded to
+// which can be pseudo-coded to
 // If (test.isString)
 //    if (test.isUppercase)
 //      test.isMin(10) && test.IsMax(50)